Blue-faced rail

-The blue-faced rail (Gymnocrex rosenbergii) also bald-faced rail or Schlegel's rail, is a species of bird in the family Rallidae.
+The blue-faced rail (Gymnocrex rosenbergii), also bald-faced rail or Schlegel's rail, is a species of bird in the family Rallidae.
 It is endemic to Sulawesi, Indonesia.

 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist shrubland, and rivers.

-It has been evaluated as a threatened species since October 1, 2016, by the IUCN Red List due to habitat loss and pollution.

-By 2000, the estimated population of the blue-faced rail was in the low 2000's to the high 9000's, however it has steadily declined since then.
+As of 2025, the species population size is unknown, but believed to be decreasing due to loss of its forest habitat.
+Previously, population has been estimated as 3,500-15,000 individuals, but this is a likely underestimate due to difficulties surveying cryptic species.